 Subluxation is an important entity of traumatic subaxial cervical spinal injuries.
 There is a varying degree of slippage of the body of one vertebra relative to the adjacent vertebra, owing to ligamentous injury and the jumped facets, with therefore a high predisposition for injury to the spinal cord.

-The traumatic subluxations accounted for 73/163 (44.78%) of cases among the cervical spinal injuries in a single tertiary care center.
+The traumatic subluxations accounted for 73/163 (44.78%) of cervical spinal injuries in a single tertiary care center.
 Most of these patients had Meyerding Type 1 subluxation (35.6%) and presented with the neurological status of the American Spinal Injury Association (ASIA) 'D' category.
 The most common location for the subluxation was at the C4/5 (28.76%) level.